rrrene/authable/README.md

 ### Generic Token Storage

-To handle all possible token types, a generic token storage scheme is used for `Authable.Token`.
+To handle all possible token types, a generic token storage scheme is used for `Authable.Models.Token`.
 So, it can be used for all OAuth2 tokens and any other token scheme like confirmation token, password recovery tokens, mail list tokens, session tokens and etc...

       :name, :string # Name of the token
       :value, :string # Value of the token